Detective-Tapp/ObjectMachinelearning/README.md

 # ObjectMachinelearning
 program that detects stop signs in images.

-Program was too big by about 50 Mb's.
+Program was too big too upload by about 50 Mb's.